3 of the Finest Cello Makers Working Today. Find Out Who They Are What Sets Their Cellos Apart!

 While focusing his efforts on all stringed instruments, Italian makers Paolo Vettori produces absolutely stunning cellos with painstaking attention to detail.

 Based on the classical 16th, 17th and 18th century models, his instruments also incorporate modern features to match the tonal and aesthetic requirements of today’s musicians.

-Here's an example of Douglas' work
+Here's an example of Paolo' work

 Many musicians are opting for modern instruments nowadays not only for their cost but also for opportunity to own a great instrument.